AshwijaMayya15/Quantum-federated-learning-with-Pennylane-Framework/README.md

-Demo working of Federated learning using Quantum Enhanced algorithms and Frameworks./n Framework used: PENNYLANE LIBRARY
+Demo working of Federated learning using Quantum Enhanced algorithms and Frameworks.

+Framework used: PENNYLANE LIBRARY